leopitt/leopitt/README.md

 * Add experience - date descending order, grouped by Year.
 List the agency name, and then within that the sites worked on.
 Provide overview of type of organisation (e.g. charity, corporate, government, etc).
+* Tidy up structure of page.
+Could do with a more rational setup with one component for a page "row", for instance.